 Bitcoin debuted in 2009, when the software underpinning the currency was released.
 Its origins are a bit mysterious, however, and a person (or perhaps group) known as Satoshi Nakamoto claims the credit for unveiling the cryptocurrency.

-Bitcoin operates on a decentralized computer network or distributed ledger called a blockchain, which manages and tracks the currency.
+Bitcoin operates on a decentralized computer network or distributed ledger using blockchain technology, which manages and tracks the currency.
 Think of the distributed ledger like a huge public record of transactions taking place in the currency.
 The networked computers verify the transactions, ensuring the integrity of the data and the ownership of bitcoins, and they’re rewarded with bitcoins for doing so.

 Where do bitcoins come from?